-Quantum Threats to the Financial Market
+Quantum threats to the financial market

-Identification of organization-specific threats by quantum computers and their inherent risks follows the principles of any IT risk management process, including the long term confidentiality aspect of the involved data.
+Identification of specific threats by quantum computers and their inherent risks follows the principles of any IT risk management process, including the long term confidentiality aspect of the data involved.
 Designing a roadmap for the implementation of post-quantum security in heterogeneous infrastructures is an individual process for each organization.

-However, there are some risks which apply to the financial market in general.
-The protection goals confidentiality, integrity and availability apply to data with high and critical ratings, such as financial transactions, personal and technical sensitive data.
-The long term confidentiality of financial transactions might not be critical for an individual's grocery purchases, but it is critical for many other use cases such as the purchase of medical products or financial business transactions.
-Furthermore, the threat of zero day vulnerabilities or exploits in the context of static public key cryptography for financial transactions comes with a critical inherent financial risk for any bank.
-The timeliness of adequate post-quantum security implementation can have an existential impact on a financial organization.
+However, there are some risks that apply to the financial market in general.
+The protection goal of protecting confidentiality, integrity and availability applies to data with high and critical rating, such as financial transactions, personal and technical sensitive data.
+The long term confidentiality of financial transactions might not be critical for an individual's grocery purchases (for example), but it is critical for many other use cases - such as the purchase of medical products, or financial business transactions.

+Furthermore, the threat of zero-day vulnerabilities, or exploits in the context of static public key cryptography for financial transactions, comes with an inherent but critical financial risk for any bank.
+Timely but adequate post-quantum security implementation can clearly have an existential impact on a financial organization.

 Advanced persistent threats (APT) and internal threats apply to post-quantum cryptography just as they do to classical cryptography.
-A compromised private key can cause catastrophic events in financial infrastructures.
-For example, an attacker can impersonate any account and initiate illegitimate transactions with a leaked SAML or OAuth signature key.
-Here are some threats that could cause the compromise of a private key:
+A compromised private key can have a catastrophic effect on financial infrastructures.
+For example, an attacker could impersonate any account and initiate illegitimate transactions with a leaked SAML or OAuth signature key.
+Threats that could cause the compromise of a private key include:

-- admin account misusage - · leaked admin or non-personal account credentials - any malware which is designed to extract private cryptographic keys, such as Emote or mimikatz4
+- Admin account misusage - Leaked admin or non-personal account credentials - Any malware designed to extract private cryptographic keys, such as Emote or mimikatz4

-We recommend including APT scenarios into the quantum threat modeling, and also think about scenarios that apply to crypto agility and related changes.
+We recommend including APT scenarios into the quantum threat model, and considering scenarios that apply to crypto agility and related changes.